Why is my electrical wiring flickering lights

 Electrical

-The answer to 'why is my electrical wiring flickering lights' is that flickering or blinking lights are often a sign of an electrical issue that needs to be addressed.
-This can be caused by a variety of factors, including loose connections, outdated or damaged wiring, issues with the electrical panel, or problems with the power supply.
+The answer to 'why is my electrical wiring flickering lights' is that flickering or dimming lights is often a sign of an electrical problem.
+This can be caused by loose connections, damaged wiring, overloaded circuits, or issues with the electrical panel.

 Frequently Asked Questions